Xafiq/pythonistic-ideas/README.md

     Clone the repository from pythonistic-ideas.
     Navigate through the Python files to see which everyday problems are tackled.
-    Run the Python files and modify them to suit your needs.
+    Run the Python files and modify them to suit your needs as needed.

 🚛 How to deliver this project: